python/cpython/Doc/library/ctypes.rst

 To find out the correct calling convention you have to look into the C header file or the documentation for the function you want to call.

-On Windows, ``ctypes`` uses win32 structured exception handling to prevent crashes from general protection faults when functions are called with invalid argument values::
+On Windows, :mod:`ctypes` uses win32 structured exception handling to prevent crashes from general protection faults when functions are called with invalid argument values::